elastic/elastic-otel-dotnet/docs/configure.md

 * _Default_: `string.Empty`

 A comma-separated list of Elastic defaults to enable.
-This can be useful when you want to enable only some of the Elastic Distribution for OpenTelemetry .NET opinionated defaults.
+This can be useful when you want to enable only some of the Elastic Distribution of OpenTelemetry .NET opinionated defaults.

 Valid options: `None`, `Traces`, `Metrics`, `Logs`, `All`.

 Except for the `None` option, all other options can be combined.

-When this setting is not configured or the value is `string.Empty`, all Elastic Distribution for OpenTelemetry .NET defaults will be enabled.
+When this setting is not configured or the value is `string.Empty`, all Elastic Distribution of OpenTelemetry .NET defaults will be enabled.

-When `None` is specified, no Elastic Distribution for OpenTelemetry .NET defaults will be enabled, and you will need to manually configure the OpenTelemetry SDK to enable collection of telemetry signals.
-In this mode, the Elastic distribution does not provide any opinionated defaults, nor register any processors, allowing you to start with the "vanilla" OpenTelemetry SDK configuration.
+When `None` is specified, no Elastic Distribution of OpenTelemetry .NET defaults will be enabled, and you will need to manually configure the OpenTelemetry SDK to enable collection of telemetry signals.
+In this mode, EDOT .NET does not provide any opinionated defaults, nor register any processors, allowing you to start with the "vanilla" OpenTelemetry SDK configuration.
 You may then choose to configure the various providers and register processors as required.

-In all other cases, the Elastic Distribution for OpenTelemetry .NET will enable the specified defaults.
+In all other cases, the Elastic Distribution of OpenTelemetry .NET will enable the specified defaults.
 For example, to enable only
 Elastic defaults only for tracing and metrics, set this value to `Traces,Metrics`.

 | Configuration method | Key |